 If you are already logged into with Zoom with a personal or work login you will need to sign out.

-The Executive Director (“ED”) will provide you with the WWBA Zoom login prior to the program
+The Executive Director (“ED”) will provide you with the WWBA Zoom login prior to the program.

 The Zoom meeting link will be sent out to the registrants prior to the program by the ED.